 As life would have it, Dr. Hogsette moved to another location on Long Island and could no longer train with Sensei Azoulay, and due to professional pressures, he had to stop training for several years.
 Then, in 2010, he began training with Senseis Ryan and Chris McKenna in Shaolin Kempo.
 In 2014, Dr. Hogsette became interested in practical self-defense applications of traditional karate, and he subsequently returned to his Okinawan karate roots.
 He started training with Sensei Rick Kaufman and Sensei Jerry Figgiani, founder of Shorin Ryu Karatedo International (SRKDI).
 Dr. Hogsette joined SRKDI and is a member of the Board of Directors.

 In 2014, Dr. Hogsette moved to Grove City, PA, to be a professor of English and the Writing Program Director at Grove City College.
-He continues to train with Senseis Kaufman and Figgiani by regularly attending SRKDI Doshi Kai training sessions and traveling with SRKDI yudansha (black belts) to Okinawa to train with Shorin-ryu masters.
+In 2021, he acceptted the position of Executive Director of the School of English Studies at Wenzhou-Kean University in Wenzhou, China.
+He continues to train with Senseis Kaufman and Figgiani by attending SRKDI Doshi Kai training sessions and traveling with SRKDI yudansha (black belts) to Okinawa to train with Shorin-ryu masters.
 Through SRKDI, Dr. Hogsette has strengthened his Matsubayashi-ryu lineage.
 Sensei Figgiani has trained with some of the top instructors in Matsubayashi-ryu and Okinawan karate, including Takayoshi Nagamine, Kensei Taba, Joe Carbonara, Terry Maccarone, Frank Grant, and Ernie Ferrara.

-Sensei Hogsette’s rank is officially recognized in Okinawa, through SRKDI and the International Shogen-Ryu Karate-Do Kyokai, Naha-City, Okinawa, Japan.
-Through SRKDI’s official relationship with the International Shogen-Ryu Kyokai, Sensei Hogsette has had the privilege of visiting and training in Tokashiki Dojo, the Shogen-Ryu Honbu or “Home” Dojo in Okinawa, where he was instructed by some of the highest ranking Okinawan masters who trained under Taba Sensei and Grandmaster Shoshin Nagamine, namely Sensei Takeshi Tamake (Hanshi, 9th degree black belt) and Sensei Masahiko Tokashiki (Kyoshi, 8th degree black belt).
-Sensei Hogsette makes every effort to return to Okinawa for continued training.
+Dr. Hogsette’s rank is officially recognized in Okinawa, through SRKDI and the International Shogen-Ryu Karate-Do Kyokai, Naha-City, Okinawa, Japan.
+Through SRKDI’s official relationship with the International Shogen-Ryu Kyokai, Dr. Hogsette has had the privilege of visiting and training in Tokashiki Dojo, the Shogen-Ryu Honbu or “Home” Dojo in Okinawa, where he was instructed by some of the highest ranking Okinawan masters who trained under Taba Sensei and Grandmaster Shoshin Nagamine, namely Sensei Takeshi Tamake (Hanshi, 9th degree black belt) and Sensei Masahiko Tokashiki (Kyoshi, 8th degree black belt).
+Dr. Hogsette makes every effort to return to Okinawa for continued training.

 [wpforms id=”1332″ title=”false” description=”false”]